-Science Technology Dew Collecting Greenhouse to Fight Water and Food Scarcity in Ethiopia By Megan Treacy Writer University of South Carolina Megan Treacy is a freelance writer from Austin, TX.
-A former editor at EcoGeek, she worked as a technology columnist for Treehugger from 2012 to 2018. our editorial process Megan Treacy Updated October 11, 2018 ©.
-Roots Up Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy In many parts of the world, droughts and an increasingly dry, arid climate have lead to water scarcity and in tandem, food scarcity too.
+News Science Dew Collecting Greenhouse to Fight Water and Food Scarcity in Ethiopia By Megan Treacy Megan Treacy Writer University of South Carolina Megan Treacy is a freelance writer from Austin, TX.
+A former editor at EcoGeek, she worked as a technology columnist for Treehugger from 2012 to 2018.
+Learn about our editorial process Updated October 11, 2018 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news. ©.
+Roots Up Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive In many parts of the world, droughts and an increasingly dry, arid climate have lead to water scarcity and in tandem, food scarcity too.
 A group of researchers in Northern Ethiopia are tackling the issue by creating a very low-tech solution that could have a huge impact.
 The Roots Up project, a non-profit organization affiliated with Ethiopia’s University of Gondar, has developed a dew collecting greenhouse that could help farmers grow fresh vegetables even in times of drought and also act as a source of clean drinking water.
 The simple design uses low-cost materials to both improve plant-growing conditions inside and act as a water harvester, making it an attainable technology for area farmers.
 The initiative wants to support highland farmers who've been facing low crop yields and food insecurity because of drought. © Roots Up The greenhouse traps hot air and humidity during the heat of the day, creating a better atmosphere for plant growth and then at night, a rope can be pulled that opens up a latch at the top of the greenhouse that lets cool air in, eventually reaching the dew point and creating condensation.
 The water droplets are channeled into a collection cistern and can be used for drinking water or for irrigation.
 In times of rain, the design can also be used as a rainwater collector.
 Roots Up plans to deploy these greenhouses in Northern Ethiopia soon and will offer training to local farmers on how to maximize their crop yields using the technology.
-To see more about the project, watch the video below.